bhnord/activities/README.md

 Located in lower Allston, Harvard Stadium is one of the favorite workout spots of the November Project™ members.
 <a href="https://november-project.com/stadium/" target="_blank">info link</a>

-### Mother’s Day Market at Atlantic Wharf
+### South End Spring Stroll

-**05/07 04:30PM - 05/07 07:00PM @ Atlantic Wharf**
+**05/07 04:00PM - 05/07 09:00PM @ South End**
-Looking for a special way to celebrate the amazing women in your life?
+South End Business Alliance is thrilled to announce the annual South End Spring Stroll on Wednesday, May 7th from 4-8pm!
-<a href="https://www.bostonwomensmarket.com/events-calendar/boston-womens-market-at-atlantic-ave-mothers-day-market" target="_blank">info link</a>
+<a href="https://www.instagram.com/southendbusiness/" target="_blank">info link</a>

 ### Astronomy on Tap Boston: The Dark Side of the Force